Children at the Heart of Human Rights

 Moreover, the academic content and organization of the programme is supervised by the Centre for Children’s Rights Studies (CCR - UNIGE) in partnership with International Institute for the Rights of the Child (IDE), two leading institutions in the field of children's rights.

-The Programme Director and Co-director along with the Programme Coordinator are responsible for the design of the study programme, its dynamic format and the group activities that will be carried out in Geneva.
+The Programme Director and Co-director along with the Programme Coordinator are responsible for the design of the study programme and its dynamic.

 Member of the UN Committee on the Rights of the Child.